OpenAgenda/oa-public/packages/event-search/README.md

 This way the integrating app keeps control over which indices have to be updated right away and which can be queued.

 But depending on the index, the custom data can differ.
 The update of event core data must be **partial** and exclude .contributor and .custom parts.

+To begin with, ES can be used with only one alias defined at integration.
+ES could be installed on a small instance.